ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 *	attorneys can make simple or urgent decisions quickly and easily
 *	if an attorney can no longer act, the LPA won't be cancelled

-It is possible for 1 attorney to make decisions for you without asking your other attorneys.
+It is possible for one attorney to make decisions for you without asking your other attorneys.

 If you choose this option, you must not say anywhere else in the LPA that certain decisions must be made by:

-*	1 particular attorney
+*	one particular attorney
 *	some or all of your attorneys
 *	a minimum number of attorneys